Ramadan Revolution: Soviet reaction

 Throughout 1963, the Soviet Union actively worked to undermine the Ba'athist government, supporting Kurdish rebels under the leadership of Mustafa Barzani with propaganda and a "small monthly stipend for Barzani," suspending military shipments to Iraq in May, convincing its ally Mongolia to make charges of genocide against Iraq at the UN General Assembly from July to September, and sponsoring a failed communist coup attempt on July 3.

 Influence on Syria

 The same year, the party's military committee in Syria succeeded in persuading Nasserist and independent officers to make common cause with it and successfully carried out a military coup on 8 March.
 A National Revolutionary Command Council took control, assigned itself legislative power, and appointed Salah al-Din al-Bitar as head of a "national front" government.
 The Ba'ath participated in the government, along with the Arab Nationalist Movement, the United Arab Front, and the Socialist Unity Movement.

 As Hanna Batatu notes, that took place without the fundamental disagreement over immediate or "considered" reunification having been resolved.
 The Ba'ath moved to consolidate its power within the new government by purging Nasserist officers in April.
-Subsequent disturbances led to the fall of the al-Bitar government, and in the aftermath of Jasim Alwan’s failed Nasserist coup in July, the Ba'ath monopolized power.
+Subsequent disturbances led to the fall of the al-Bitar government, and in the aftermath of Jassem Alwan’s failed Nasserist coup in July, the Ba'ath monopolized power.